AUTHOR AND MOMMY BLOGGER REBECCA ECKLER TELLS US HOW SHE AND OTHER MOMS KEEP THEIR COOL

 FOUR KIDS PLUS A LIFE

 It doesn’t seem to matter the number of kids you have either.
 Kathy Buckworth, the hilarious author of the Blackberry Diaries: Adventures in Modern Motherhood, says she has never allowed the fact that she has four children to stop her from pursuing projects and events important to her from a personal or professional perspective.
-In fact, "having four kids compels me to leave the house with more vigor,”
+In fact, “having four kids compels me to leave the house with more vigor,” she jokes.

 She works out three to four times a week.
 “My youngest knew what the inside of the gym play centre looked like at three months.
 My oldest daughter just started working out with me, which I love because I feel I have been able to pass on the importance of physical fitness and taking time for one’s self, to her.”
 Buckworth recently signed up for an improv course at Second City, something she’s always wanted to do, even though it meant finding babysitters, rushing homework and missing hockey games.